v-rajagt/IntuneDocs/intune/configuration/device-profile-assign.md

 ### What you should know

-- Intune doesn't evaluate user-to-device group relationships.
-Including user groups while excluding device groups may not get the results you expect.
-It's not recommended to assign policies to mixed groups.

 - Exclusion takes precedence over inclusion in the following same group type scenarios:

   - Including user groups and excluding user groups
   - Including device groups and excluding device group

   For example, you assign a device profile to the **All corporate users** user group, but exclude members in the **Senior Management Staff** user group.
+Since both groups are user groups, the following behavior happens:

+    - All members in the **All corporate users** user group receive the policy.
-Since both groups are user groups, all members of the **Senior Management Staff** are excluded from the policy, even though they're members of the **All corporate users** include group.
+    - All members in the **Senior Management Staff** don't receive the policy, even though they're members of the **All corporate users** include group.

-- Inclusion takes precedence over exclusion in the following mixed groups scenarios:

-  - Including user groups and excluding device groups
-  - Including device groups and excluding user groups

-  Exclusion only looks at the members in the group; it ignores user accounts on the device, also known as user association.
+- Intune doesn't evaluate user-to-device group relationships.
+If you assign policies to mixed groups, the results may not be what you want or expect.

   For example, you assign a device profile to the **All Users** user group, but exclude an **All personal devices** device group.
-In this mixed group policy assignment, the following happens:
+In this mixed group policy assignment, the following behavior happens:

-  - All users get the policy, including the users' devices in the **All personal devices** group.
+  - All members in the **All users** user group get the policy.

-    The devices also get the policy because Intune ignores the user association.
-In this scenario, the inclusion wins.

-    ?
-The devices also get the policy because the exclusion ignores the user association.
-In this scenario, the inclusion wins.

-  - If the personal devices don't have a user (no user association), and the device is in the **All personal devices** group, then the devices don't get the policy.
-This behavior may not be your intent.
+  - All devices in the **All personal devices** device group also get the policy, which isn't the intent.

-    ?
-The devices don't get the policy because the exclusion in Intune ignores the user association.

-  - If you include **All personal devices**, and exclude **All Users**, then all the personal devices receive the policy.

-    ?
-The users don't get the policy because the exclusion in Intune ignores the user association.
-So, the exclusion isn't doing anything.

-Remember, if you assign policies to mixed groups, the results may not be what you want or expect.
+  As a result, it's not recommended to assign policies to mixed groups.

 ## Next steps